 Tableau’s Salesforce integration is finally delivering.
 Two years after Salesforce acquired Tableau, the CRM-to-analytics story is working.
 Salesforce Data Cloud pipelines feed directly into Tableau without a warehouse hop.
 For Salesforce-heavy orgs, this changes the total cost math because a dedicated Salesforce analytics layer (CRMA, previously Einstein Analytics) is no longer necessary.

 AI analytics went from demo to deployment.
 ThoughtSpot’s Spotter agent, Hex’s semantic model agent, and Sigma’s AI exploration features all shipped production-grade in H1 2026.
 The previous generation of BI AI was chart summarization (Tableau Explain Data, Power BI Q&A).
 The 2026 generation is warehouse-grounded conversational analysis that returns SQL, not prose.
+These are BI-native features bolted onto dashboard tools; the standalone products built purely around conversational and automated analysis get their own treatment in our roundup of AI tools for data analytics .

 Embedded analytics became a product category of its own.
 Sisense, Looker Embed, and GoodData are competing for SaaS companies building customer-facing analytics.
 The category is large enough that tools with no embedded story are explicitly out of consideration for that buyer type.